eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 ![Clipboard2.jpg]({{base}}{{site.links["Clipboard2.jpg"]}}){:style="width: 60%"}

 # Git Workspace Clients
 After importing repository, you can perform the most common Git operations using interactive menus or as terminal commands.
-Terminal git commands require it's own authentication setup through `Profile > Preferences > SSH > Machine`.
+Terminal git commands require it's own authentication setup, which means that keys generated in the IDE will work only when Git is used in the IDE menus.
+Git installed in a terminal is a different git system.
+You may generate keys in `~/.ssh` there as well.

 ![git-menu.png]({{base}}{{site.links["git-menu.png"]}}){:style="width: auto"}